mgks/keeptonotes/README.md

 4. By default, all notes are selected.
 Uncheck any notes you *don't* want to convert.
 5. Click the "**Convert to ENEX Format**" button.
 6. Your browser will process the notes and automatically download the `google_keep_notes.enex` file.

+### Dark Mode

+The application supports both light and dark themes:

+* Click the sun/moon icon in the top-right corner to switch between themes
+* Your preference is automatically saved for future visits
+* By default, the app will respect your system's dark/light mode preference
+* Dark mode is optimized for reduced eye strain in low-light environments

 ### Step 3: Import to Apple Notes